fluiddyn/transonic/ROADMAP.rst

 And same with ``boost``.

-- Rewrite the comparison Numba / Pythran with Transonic
+- [done] Rewrite the comparison Numba / Pythran with Transonic

 Cython backend (beta version)
 -----------------------------